Artists' Views on Robotics Involvement in Painting Productions: System Overview

 \subsection{Visual Feedback Interface}

-To support clarity and accessibility during the interaction, the system included a full-screen interface that displays real-time status updates to the artist (see screen on Figure~\ref{fig:set-up}(b)).
-The interface provides immediate visual feedback in response to voice commands, such as \texttt{Robot Starting} and \texttt{Robot Paused} to help the participant confirm if the system has recognized their voice command properly.
+To support clarity and accessibility during the interaction, the system included a full-screen interface that displays real-time status updates to the artist.
+The interface provided visual feedback in response to voice commands, such as \texttt{Robot Starting} and \texttt{Robot Paused} to help the participant confirm if the system has recognized their voice command properly.
 The interface was built using Python's Tkinter library and runs in parallel with the transcription system through multithreaded execution to ensure interface responsiveness simultaneously with continuous audio streaming and processing.